DeFi-Coder-News-Letter/FCO2-carbon-credit/README.md

 STATUS: Experimental

-# CoMakery Carbon Credit
+# FutureCarbonCredit FCO2 Carbon Credit

-A an ERC20 token backed by carbon credits - allows certified issuance, transfer and retirement.
+A an ERC20 token backing by carbon credits - allows certified issuance, transfer and retirement.

 ## How It Works